emre1393/dlbox-docker/README.md

 * linuxserver/jacket
 * linuxserver/deluge

+not: restart container procedur is,
+`systemctl stop docker-$app && systemctl start docker-$app`

-default password of deluge is "deluge". you must set deluge download path as "/downloads/incomplete", then move to "/downloads/complete"
+default password of deluge is "deluge".
+you must set deluge download path as "/downloads/incomplete", then move to "/downloads/complete"